Aya-AbuNajm/reading-note201/class-12.md

 - The < canvas> element is only a container for graphics.
 You must use a script to actually draw the graphics.

 - Canvas has several methods for drawing paths, boxes, circles, text, and adding images.

+# Applying styles and colors:
+<If we want to apply colors to a shape,there are two important properties we can use: fillStyle and strokeStyle.

+fillStyle = color:Sets the style used when filling shapes.

+***strokeStyle = color:Sets the style for shapes’ outline